-One of IET’s most frequently asked questions is, “How can I improve the indoor air quality in my home?”
-This is, of course, a very big topic but here is a basic overview of ways to improve indoor air quality in your home.
+One of IET’s most frequently asked questions is, “How can I improve indoor air quality in my home?”
+This is, of course, a very big topic but here is an overview.

 Please keep in mind that every building is unique.
 Thereby, the relative significance of the factors discussed do vary.
-Also keep in mind that changing one factor will often impact others.
+Changing one factor will often impact others.
 As a result, the whole process should be thought through in advance to prevent unintended negative consequences.

 As you read through the comments below, it will quickly become obvious that many of the best practices of indoor air quality reinforce each other.
 For instance, one of the most efficient ways to control humidity also increases ventilation.
 This also ensures the home is kept under positive pressure.

 In Florida’s climate, humidity and moisture is without doubt the most significant single cause of indoor air quality problems.
 To control humidity, one must be able to measure it.
 A thermo-hygrometer (temperature/humidity meter) is essential.
 They are available for $25 up as hand-held meters or battery powered weather stations.
 Available online or in many retail stores.

 Humidity in Florida, surprisingly, can be more of a problem in homes during winter than summer.
 See article Controlling Humidity in Florida Homes Year Round.